Skip to main content

 Overview

-This document will go over the updated version of the Dashboard administrators page.
-This article will cover the different permission levels within the dashboard and how to manage administrative users.
-These are the users who have access to log in to the dashboard and view/administer Cisco Meraki networks/devices.
-For information on how to manage users with access to join a client VPN or wireless network, please review the article on Managing User Accounts using Meraki Authentication.
+This document explains the updated Dashboard administrators page.
+It covers the permission levels within the dashboard and how to manage administrative users.
+These users can log in to the dashboard and administer Cisco Meraki networks and devices.
+For managing users who access a client VPN or wireless network, refer to the article on Managing User Accounts using Meraki Authentication.

 Managing Administrators

-The new Administrators table streamlines the management of Dashboard administrators and their access by providing advanced tools for viewing, filtering, and taking action on admin accounts.
+The new Administrators table simplifies managing Dashboard administrators and their access.
+It offers tools to view, filter, and act on admin accounts.

 Searching and Filtering Administrators